sylefeb/Silice/learn-silice/Documentation.md

 there is a direct connection).
 This, however, produces deeper circuits and can reduce the max frequency of a design.
 These operators allow to bind the value as it was at the cycle start (positive clock edge).
 This introduces a one cycle latency before the algorithm/module sees the change, but makes the resulting circuit less deep.
 See also the [notes on algorithms calls, bindings and timings](AlgoInOuts.md).

+> **Note:** when a VIO is bound both to an algorithm input and and algorithm output (making a direct connection between two instantiated algorithms), then using `<::` or `<:` will result in the same behavior, which is controlled by the use of `output` or `output!` on the algorithm driving the output.
+This will be clarified in the future, see [issue #49](https://github.com/sylefeb/Silice/issues/49).

 ### Always assign